The Help to Buy: Equity Loan Deadline is Fast Approaching

 Here’s how you can fast-track your application in three easy steps…

 • Apply for your mortgage: Your broker will take the lead here and guide you through every step of the mortgage process.
 By using a broker, your chances of landing the best rates will increase exponentially.
-This is because the advisors we work with have access to the entire market, including broker-exclusive deals you won’t find on the high street.
+This is because the advisors we work with have access to more of the market, including broker-exclusive deals you won’t find on the high street.

-Make an enquiry and we’ll match you with a Help to Buy mortgage specialist today.
+Make an enquiry, and we’ll match you with a Help to Buy mortgage specialist today.

 How to calculate your maximum borrowing

-If you need an idea of whether your mortgage will be affordable with the equity loan and your deposit funds factored in, try our Help to Buy calculator below.
+If you need an idea of whether your mortgage will be affordable with the equity loan and deposit funds factored in, try our Help to Buy calculator below.

 Help to Buy Mortgage Calculator